Iftahp/yeastTLM/README.md

 - tables
 - figures

 All, but the data folder could be empty.
+The data folder contains all of the data files.

 Then, to replicate our Tables and Figures, run the following command:
 ```